-- You can share up to 1,000 recent files. - On a Samsung Link device, you can view only photos or videos captured with your camera. - The range of the wireless connection between your camera and a Samsung Link device may vary depending on the specifications of the AP. - If the camera is connected to 2 Samsung Link devices, playback may be slower. - Photos or videos will be shared in their original sizes. - You can use this feature only with devices that support Samsung Link. - Shared photos or videos will not be stored on the Samsung Link device, but they can be stored in the camera to meet the device's specifications. - Transferring photos or videos to the Samsung Link device may take some time depending on the network connection, the number of files to be shared, or the sizes of the files. - If you power off the camera abnormally while viewing photos or videos on a Samsung Link device (for example, by removing the battery), the device considers the camera to still be connected. - The order of photos or videos on the camera may be different than on the Samsung Link device. - Depending on the number of photos or videos you want to share, it may take some time to load your photos or videos and complete the initial set-up process. - While viewing photos or videos on the Samsung Link device, continuously using the device's remote or performing additional operations on the device may prevent this feature from working properly.

-- If you reorder or sort files on the camera while viewing them on a Samsung Link device, you must repeat the initial set-up process to update the list of files on the device. - When there are no files in the camera memory, you cannot use this feature. - We recommend you use a network cable to connect your Samsung Link device to your AP.
-This will minimize any video 'Stuttering' you may experience when streaming content. - To view files on a Samsung Link device using the Nearby devices feature, enable multicast mode on your AP. - You can view 3D files only on 3D-compatible TVs or monitors.
+- · You cannot share RAW files. - You can share up to 1,000 photos or videos. - On a TV screen, you can view only photos or videos captured with your camera. - The range of the wireless connection between your camera and a TV may vary depending on the specifications of the AP. - If the camera is connected to 2 TVs, playback may be slower. - You can use this feature only with TV Link-enabled TVs. - Photos or videos will be shared in their original sizes. - Some videos may buffer more slowly than others. - Shared photos or videos will not be stored on the TV, but they can be stored in the camera to meet the TV's specifications. - Transferring photos or videos to the TV may take some time depending on the network connection, the number of files to be shared, or sizes of the files - If you power off the camera abnormally while viewing photos or videos on a TV (for example, by removing the battery), the TV considers the camera to still be connected. - The order of photos or videos on the camera may be different than on the TV - Depending on the number of photos or videos you want to share, it may take some time to load your photos or videos and complete the initial set-up process. - While viewing photos or videos on the TV, continuously using the TV remote or performing additional operations on the TV may prevent this feature from working properly. - If you reorder or sort files on the camera while viewing them on a TV, you must repeat the initial set-up process to update the list of files on the TV. - When there are no files in the camera memory, you cannot use this feature. - We recommend you use a network cable to connect your TV to your AP.
+This will minimize any video 'Stuttering' you may experience when streaming content.